 The Evaluation of the Love Coventry Programme report was published in February 2023.
 It covers the period from the award of funding from the National Lottery Community Fund in early 2020 up until the end of September 2022.
 It therefore includes the planning and delivery stages.

 The Love Coventry programme was a major UK City of Culture 2021 (UK CoC 2021) strand that celebrated community and citizens’ stories from all neighbourhoods of the city.
-It focussed on building a sustainable legacy through training and upskilling organisations, community groups and community champions.
+It focused on building a sustainable legacy through training and upskilling organisations, community groups and community champions.

 The Love Coventry programme was delivered by the Collaborative City (geographically focused) producing team operating within the Coventry City of Culture Trust.
 It built on work undertaken within communities in Coventry during the UK CoC 2021 bidding period and shone a light on local stories, bringing arts and culture to the doorsteps of citizens.

 The programme was grouped into four delivery strands: